Vancouver VK Courses - VK1 Completely Necessary

 Parking/Transport:There is no longer free parking anywhere in Lions Bay, including on Oceanview road which until recently has 4-5 free spots.
 There is paid parking only via a phone app for $2/hr.
 Give yourself a minimum of 3hrs (elites) and 4-6hrs (others) to complete the trail up and down.
 It is unlikely you'll get parking on a weekend in Lions Bay.
 The best option is to do the trail on a weekday, or to take public transport to Lions Bay.
 You can park at Horseshoe Bay and get the bus to Lions Bay.
 (Departures every hour).

-WARNING This course is difficult and novice hikers/runners with little to no experience in the backcountry may find it challenging.
+WARNING This course is difficult and novice hikers/runners with little to no experience may find it challenging.
 If you are attempting this course with inexperience please start very early, it may take you up to 2-3 hours to ascend and another 2-3 hours to get down.
 The descent is even more challenging than the climb due to its steepness.
 Poles are recommended to assist with the descent, but some sections of the climb may require you to stow the poles so you can use your hands, so be prepared.
 Please watch the demonstration video to get an understanding of the terrain you will face.
 After 800m of vertical ascent, there is the most difficult section of the course which requires either a short rock scramble or a detour around that scramble via a narrow exposed ledge that has a bit of a drop off the edge.
-Please navigate through this section carefully.
+Please navigate through this section carefully (UPDATE: 2022 we have now secured a hand rope in this area).
 If you are feeling uncomfortable, please turn back, you will still be awarded the attempt on the VK course if you don't complete the course.
 Safety first!

 Download GPX File: vk1-completely-necessary.gpx